exoscale/tools.project/README.md

 You can add preset project keys in a edn file that will be loaded for every project command.
-By default we assume you're doing that in `deps.edn` but you can specify an `:exoscale.project/file` at invocation time if you want to separate them (ex in a `project.edn` file alongside of `deps.edn`).
+By default we assume you're doing that in `deps.edn` but you can specify an `:exoscale.project/file` at invocation time if you want to separate them (ex in a `project.edn` file alongside of `deps.edn`, **at exoscale we tend to prefer to have everything in deps.edn**).
 You can also specify an :exoscale.project/keypath with the location in the loaded edn file.
 It defaults to root.

 A typical deps.edn file could look like this:
 ``` clj